-Don’t just brace yourself for an interrogation before your next interview.
-Win points by being the candidate who shows they really WANT the job!
-Here are four tricks to keep up your sleeve to win over your interviewer.
+Don’t just brace yourself for an interrogation before your next job interview.
+Win extra points by being the candidate who shows they really WANT the job!

-4 Ways to Win Extra Points During Your Next Interview
+4 Ways to Win Extra Points During Your Next Job Interview

 1. Begin the Interview on Friendly Terms